jtpack/Blue-and-Pink-Synth-Editor/README.md

 sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev
 ```

-### nymphes-osc
-- Clone the repository to your home directory
-  - `cd ~`
-  - `git clone git@github.com:jtpack/nymphes-osc.git`
-- Go back to the nymphes-gui directory
-  - `cd ~/nymphes-gui`
-- Install nymphes-osc in your virtual environment as an editable package
-  - `pip install -e ~/nymphes-osc`
-    - _Note: On Windows you may need to replace ~ with the full path to your home directory_

 ## 4. Install nymphes-gui itself
 - `pip install -e .`

-## 4. Run nymphes-gui
+## 5. Run nymphes-gui
 - `python -m nymphes_gui`

+## 6. Building an executable binary
+-   `pyinstaller NymphesEdit.spec`

+When the build finishes, the executable will be found in the dist folder.
+- On macOS this will be dist/NymphesEdit.app
+  - You can ignore the dist/NymphesEdit folder.
+- On Windows, you need both dist/NymphesEdit.exe and dist/_internal,